Some posts contain compensated links. Please read this disclaimer for more info.

 Another great reason to visit Altai is its many relaxing spas, Siberian healing treatments, and Russian banya (sauna) with locally gathered herbs and berries.

-Due to the fact that very few tourists make it this far east in Russia, the infrastructure leaves a lot to be desired, and it’s easiest to explore the region with the help of a travel agent.
+Since very few tourists make it this far east in Russia, the infrastructure leaves a lot to be desired, and it’s easiest to explore the region with the help of a travel agent.

 Despite what you might imagine, the winters are not too bad, with temperatures around -10°C (14°F) in January.
-Summers are warm, but not particularly hot.
+Summers are warm but not particularly hot.

 The Arctic nature is beyond beautiful.
 The city of Kirovsk is an excellent base to explore Khibini Mountains.
 If you want to see the Arctic’s coastline, drive to a tiny fisherman village Teriberka.
-In winter come for skiing, dog-sledding and watching the Northern lights.
+In winter, come for skiing, dog-sledding, and watching the Northern lights.

 In comparison with many other Russian cities, traveling here is a breeze.

 Sochi is a Black Sea resort that boasts a perfect combination of mountains and beaches.
 You can ski in winter and sunbathe in summer.
 I should warn you, though, that the beaches are mostly rocky, not sandy, which is an acquired taste.
 Sochi is one of the most popular summer destinations for Russians, one of Russia’s best places to visit in July or August for beach holidays.